Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_image_classification.md

 ### Method 1: Weka for File Conversion

 To convert our current PCA pipeline coordinates to a format to be used in Weka, we need to convert our `WBC_PCA.csv` file into the `arff` format used by Weka.
+If you did not complete the previous tutorial, or you would like to skip this section, we provide the completed file <a href="../downloads/WBC_PCA.arff">here</a>.

 Open Weka and navigate to `Tools --> ArffViewer`.